 Because evergreens accumulate more snow and ice during winter weather events, the likelihood of breakage during these storms is higher.
 Evergreens also transpire water through the foliage on warm winter days, which can lead to desiccation.
-Here are some suggestions from the certified and licensed arborists at Tree Artisans aimed at helping you take care of your trees during the winter.
+Here are some suggestions from the certified and licensed arborists at Tree Artisans aimed at helping you take care of your trees during the winter with our evergreen tree care services.
 Routine pruning should be carried out to promote strong growth habits and to remove poorly attached branches.
 On plants with multiple stems or poor growth habits, support systems such as cables or temporary wrapping with soft twine offer the plant support during the winter.

 Ensure that soil is moist before the onset of freezing temperatures.
 Mulching the root zone of evergreens conserves soil moisture and moderates soil temperatures.
 This will help reduce the risk of desiccation.